davew-msft/2019AzureMigrateYourApps/Instructor-README.md

 - **Notes**
   - Everything needed for the SQL Azure migration is in the lab
   - The MongoDB that you migrate from is a shared instance setup for this series.
 It will be up and running until the end of 12/2019.
 If you need to set one up for your use see the appendix notes below.
+  - The databases created in this lab are used in Lab 2.
+If the students do not finish this lab they can use a SQL Server and Cosmos DB that are shared instances that are up and running.
+Connection string information is in the Appendix of Lab 2.